jq153387/avancevl.github.io/engineering/frontend_testing.md

 ## Simple Checklist

-- Is your front-end pixel perfect to designer's mockup.
+- Is your front-end UI element pixel perfect to designer's mockup.
 - Did you check what happens when you rotate your phone's orientation to horizontal?
 - Did you check mobile iOS and Android?
 - Did you check desktop Chrome, Safari, Firebase?